Janet Quigley

-Janet Muriel Alexander Quigley MBE (1902–1987) was a British radio broadcaster associated with the Today programme and Woman's Hour.
+Janet Muriel Alexander Quigley MBE (10 May 1902 – 7 February 1987) was a British radio broadcaster associated with the Today programme and Woman's Hour.

-Life
+Early life

 Quigley was born in Belfast in 1902, in the then United Kingdom of Great Britain and Ireland.
+She grew up at 48 Ulsterville Avenue in Belfast.

+She was educated at a school which merged with Victoria College, Belfast in 1988.
+Nesca Robb was three years below.

 She went to college in Oxford, England, at Lady Margaret Hall.

+Career

 Quigley joined the BBC in 1930 and she was responsible for "talks" aimed at women.
 She was the fourth woman in this role since the first women's talk in 1923.
 The first was Ella FitzGerald who continued until 1926 when Elise Sprott MBE took over.
 There was an overlap with Margery Wace OBE in 1930-31 and Quigley took over the role in 1936.

-Quigley was given an MBE for her work organising talks on the radio during the war.
+In 1937 she was the producer of Week in Westminster.

 She contacted Clemence Dane and asked her to contribute to her Sunday morning series, which she did, and later Quigley invited her on Woman's Hour.
 She contacted Donald Winnicott who had worked with Clare Britton, a psychiatric social worker treating children who had become evacuees.
 His first series of talks in 1943 was titled "Happy Children", Quigley offered him total control over the content of his talks but this soon became more consultative as Quigley advised him on the correct pitch.